The long and winding road to science journalism

 As for this year’s science writing competition, the shortlist has now been drawn up and the judges will meet in August to decide the winners, who will be announced on 1 September 2016.

-Posted on August 16, 2016, in Science Communication Unit, science writing competition, Uncategorized and tagged Andy Ridgway, BBC Focus, Emily Coyte, Royal Institution, Science Communication Unit, science writing competition, SCU, survey, UWE Bristol.
+Posted on August 16, 2016, in Science Communication Unit, Science Writing & Journalism and tagged Andy Ridgway, BBC Focus, Emily Coyte, Royal Institution, Science Writing Competition, SCU, UWE Bristol.
 Bookmark the permalink.
 Leave a comment.